ersanyamarya/markdowner-cli/README.md

 # markdowner-cli

-A CLI based tool crafted to make you your life easier while working with documentation in md file.
+A command-line tools crafted to make your life easier when working with markdown-based documentation.

 ## Features